 - High-quality bone broth, such as Kettle and Fire

 Bone broth in a smoothie?
 Why, yes!
 Don’t knock it until you try it.
 Use chicken broth that doesn’t contain a ton of added spices.

 Protein (½-1 serving):

 Not into protein powder or collagen peptides?
-You could also pair your smoothie with a “side” of easy protein like hard-boiled eggs, compliant sausage or deli meat (heated to steaming, if you’re pregnant), or a meat bar from DNX bar or EPIC Provisions.
+You could also pair your smoothie with a “side” of easy protein like hard-boiled eggs, compliant sausage or deli meat (heated to steaming, if you’re pregnant), or a meat stick from Chomps or The New Primal.

 Fat (1 serving, minimum):

 - Seeds (chia, hemp, pumpkin, ground flaxseed, etc.)